 a) not generally available; and

-The Company must immediately notify the ASX of that information in accordance with the Listing Rules.
+c) the Company must immediately notify the ASX of that information in accordance with the Listing Rules.

-Section 677 of the Act states that:
+- Section 677 of the Act states that:

-“A reasonable person would be taken to expect information to have a material effect on the price or value of securities if the information would, or would be likely to, influence persons who commonly invest in securities in deciding whether to acquire or dispose of the securities.” (emphasis added)
+“A reasonable person would be taken to expect information to have a material effect on the price or value of securities if the information would, or would be likely to, influence persons who commonly invest in securities in deciding whether to acquire or dispose of the securities.”

-2.3 Breach - Offences, Infringement Notices and Liabilities
+1.3 Breach - Offences, Infringement Notices and Liabilities

-A breach of the continuous disclosure provisions of the Act is both a criminal and civil offence.
+a) breach of the continuous disclosure provisions of the Act is both a criminal and civil offence.

-3. The ASX Listing Rules
+2. ASX Listing Rules

-3.1 ASX Policy
+2.1 ASX Policy

-The ASX's Policy is that:
+- The ASX's policy is that:

-“Timely disclosure must be made of information which may affect security (share) values or influence investment decisions, and information in which security holders, investors and ASX have a legitimate interest.”
+“Timely disclosure must be made of information which may affect security values or influence investment decisions, and information in which security holders, investors and ASX have a legitimate interest.”

-3.2 Continuous Disclosure Obligation to Release Material Information
+2.2 Continuous Disclosure Obligation to Release Material Information

 “Once an entity is or becomes aware of any information concerning it that a reasonable person would expect to have a material effect on the price or value of the entity’s securities, the entity must immediately tell ASX that information.”